aws-amplify/docs/ios/analytics.md

     /** end code copy **/
     ```

-3. To receive send events with Amazon Pinpoint, you'll instantiate a Pinpoint instance.
+3. To send events with Amazon Pinpoint, you'll instantiate a Pinpoint instance.
 We recommend you do this during app startup, so you can use Pinpoint to record app launch analytics.
 Edit the `application(_:didFinishLaunchingWithOptions:)` method of your app's `AppDelegate.swift` by adding a `pinpoint` instance property, and initializing the Pinpoint client as shown below:

     ```swift
     class AppDelegate: UIResponder, UIApplicationDelegate {